Caution: Some people may find parts of this content confronting or distressing.

 The information included here places an emphasis on data, and as such, can appear to depersonalise the pain and loss behind the statistics.
 The AIHW acknowledges the individuals, families and communities affected by suicide each year in Australia.

 Aboriginal and Torres Strait Islander readers are advised that information relating to Indigenous suicide and self-harm is included.

 The AIHW supports the use of the Mindframe guidelines on responsible, accurate and safe suicide and self-harm reporting.
 Please consider these guidelines when reporting on statistics on the monitoring of suicide and self-harm.

 The National Ambulance Surveillance System (NASS) is a world-first public health monitoring system providing timely and comprehensive data on ambulance attendances in Australia.
 The NASS is a partnership between Turning Point, Monash University and jurisdictional ambulance services across Australia.
-Through funding by the AIHW as a component of the National Suicide and Self-harm Monitoring Project, the NASS will collate and code monthly ambulance attendances data for participating states and territories for self-harm behaviours (suicidal ideation, suicide attempt, death by suicide, self-injury) and mental health.
+The NASS is funded by the AIHW as a component of the National Suicide and Self-harm Monitoring Project to collate and code monthly ambulance attendances data for participating states and territories for self-harm behaviours (suicidal ideation, suicide attempt, death by suicide, self-injury).

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.